 See Appendix A - Explanatory notes for a general explanation of the analysis approach, and definitions of aircraft types and activity types.
-Definitions of occurrence types are shown in Appendix B - ATSB occurrence type taxonomy.
+Definitions of occurrence types are shown in the SIIMS Occurrence Type Coding Manual.
 Definitions of occurrence categories appear in the Glossary.